bhagenbourger/hue-monitoring/README.md

 Configuration file is here `metricbeat/metricbeat.docker.yml`.

 ### Logstash
 Logstash pipeline is defined here: `logstash/pipeline/hue-pipeline.conf`.
 This pipeline parses JSON sent by metricbeats using a custom filter plugin named `logstash-filter-java_hue` that I have developped and available on github `https://github.com/bhagenbourger/logstash-filter-java_hue`.
 After parsing JSON, this pipeline insert data into elasticsearch and also check if lights went on since the last metric and sends a message into Slack if true.
-One document per light and per metric is inserted into elasticsearch.
+One document per light and per metric is inserted into elasticsearch and one document per temperature sensor and per metric is inserted into elasticsearch.
 All logstash configuration files are into `logstash` folder.

 ### Elasticsearch
 Lights data are stored in daily indices named `lights-%{+YYYY.MM.dd}`.
 Alias named `lights` contains all `lights-*` indices.

+Temperature sensors data are stored in daily indices named `sensors-%{+YYYY.MM.dd}`.
+Alias named `sensors` contains all `sensors-*` indices.

 Indicies and alias are created by `logstash`.

 Elasticsearch can be queried at `http://localhost:9200`.

 ### Kibana
 Kibana is connected to Elasticsearch to query data and available at `http://localhost:5601`.

-Index pattern named `lights-` can be created importing `kibana/index_pattern.ndjson`.
+Index patterns named `lights-` and `sensors-` can be created importing `kibana/index_patterns.ndjson`.

-Visualizations and dashboard based on `lights-` index pattern can be created importing `kibana/dashboard.ndjson`.
-You have to import `kibana/index_pattern.ndjson` first.
+Visualizations and dashboard based on `lights-` and `sensors-` index patterns can be created importing `kibana/dashboards.ndjson`.
+You have to import `kibana/index_patterns.ndjson` first.

 The dashboard named `Hue` contains 4 visualizations :

 - Avaibility: displays the time of availability of the lights
 - Current status: displays the lights current status (state on and state reachable)
 - Switch on: displays the number of switch on for each light
 - Uptime: displays the lighting time of the lights

+`Temperature` visualization displays temperature in °C.

 # Prerequisites
 You must have `Docker` installed and a Slack webhook configured to push messages in a Slack channel.